stephenmirving/smthr/README.md

 // all other partials in the sass/layout/ folder should have an @forward here
 ```

-Then in your `main.scss` file where you used to use `@import` to load all your
+Then in your `main.scss` file where formerly you woud use `@import` to load all
-partials, now you would instead write something like this:
+your partials, now you would instead write something like this:

 ```scss
 // If you want to use betterize, load it first